 2) Encouraging and supporting appropriate research programs to assist in the elimination of the threat of citrus pests and/or diseases.

-The program’s focus is on the detection of citrus diseases and/or pests that have the potential to negatively impact tree viability and/or productivity.
-This proactive program provides a basis for the enforcement of quarantine regulations, and ultimately, helps to maintain a strong and globally competitive fresh citrus industry.
+The program’s focus is on the detection of citrus diseases and/or pests that have the potential to negatively impact tree viability and/or productivity (currently concentrated on Asian citrus psyllid/Huanglongbing and Citrus tristeza virus).
+This proactive program helps to maintain a strong and globally competitive fresh citrus industry.

-The Citrus Pest Detection Program is responsible for collecting samples from commercial groves, and conducting serological and/or molecular tests in the Agency’s laboratory facilities.
+The Citrus Pest Detection Program visually inspects and/or collects samples from trees in commercial groves, and conducts serological and/or molecular tests on the samples in the Agency’s laboratory facilities.
 In addition to specified JPA services, on a contract basis the Agency provides diagnostic services as requested for individual growers, researchers, and nurserymen, as well as non-JPA citrus pest control districts and other regulatory entities.

 The Board of Commissioners and staff wish to thank the citrus growers throughout the San Joaquin Valley, and especially the three JPA-participating pest control districts, for their high level of support and cooperation with the Program’s protection efforts.